Soehrensia huascha after I brought it home on 9-21-18, #510-3.

 Soehrensia huascha, the smaller one, on 10-10-18, #519-29.

 I also put the smaller one in a larger pot with fresh potting soil.
 I had just received a bag of pumice so I used it in the mix.
 I just realized fall was a good time to re-pot cacti and succulents so their soil would stay nice and loose over the winter.
-After watering on a regular basis during the summer months, the potting soil can become very hard while not watering during the winter.
+After watering regularly during the summer months, the potting soil can become very hard while not watering during the winter.

 Soehrensia huascha on 11-29-18, #534-11.